osheng/Portfolio/README.md

   - Create a tool to make apples-to-apples comparisons in the performance of portfolios.

+### Fine print

-Note: this project is very much a work in progress.
+This project is very much a work in progress.
 In what follows, I ignore investment fees, taxes, dividends and all other cash payouts from holding assets.

+Rates of return are based on the *Adj Close* values.

+There’s also a few holes in my data set which I’ve filled in by taking the average Adj Close values of the closest non-null values.

+There are probably other errors in my work.

+### Data Source

+The data for this project comes from [Yahoo Finance](ca.finance.yahoo.com).

 ### Claim \#1

 “The average return on stocks is 6% per year.”

-According to my calculations, the annualized average return on a five year investment in the TSX, made on an trading day from 1979 to 2015 is 6.42%.
+According to my calculations, the annualized average return on a five year investment in the TSX made on any trading day from June 29, 1979 to April 20, 2015 is 6.34%.
+Hey\!
+That’s pretty close\!

+But how likely would you have gotten an annual rate of return of 6.34% after five years, if you just happened to throw in a lump some investment in the TSX on some trading day from June 29, 1979 to April 20, 2015?
+Let’s look at the distribution of 5-year annualized rates of return in that time period.